Written by Sara Shaarawi

 Directed by Caitlin Skinner

 Some find comfort in familiarity.
-Others something more ominous.
+For others, it’s something more ominous.

 They say nothing to one another but allow the dulcet tones of the radio to fill their silences.
 Reading one another’s tea leaves, sisters Fatemah and Shirin have their patterns, so much so they never feel the need to speak their thoughts – that is, unless one of them buys some junk from the local antique store.
 But in capturing the tenderness of these two sisters who have lived together across four decades, Sister Radio upheaves the experiences they have shared, and the trials they have faced.